Forensic Science Minor

 CH-250 Instrumental Technology for Forensic Analysis

-LASC Categories: NSP, QAC, NLL
+LASC Categories: NSP, QAC, LAB

 Prerequisites: CH-120 and CH-121, minimum grade C- or take CH-112, minimum grade C-.